Strengthening our culture and relationships

 The contract vendors who provide work in the field are vital to safe, environmentally responsible and efficient operations, and building relationships with them to succeed as one team is a Devon value.
 We seek to work with contractors who have the strongest safety programs and track records, and we strive to work only with approved contractors who complete our supplier qualification process and meet our substantial policy and insurance requirements.
 Contractors are responsible for having EHS programs that meet or exceed all federal, state and local laws, rules and regulations, as well as Devon’s standards and protocols for essential safety activities.

-As part of our supplier risk assessment process, we use Veriforce for third-party contractor verification and management.
-Our Veriforce dashboard allows us to monitor a contractor’s compliance with our EHS, insurance, OSHA verification, ESG and other requirements, and enables contractors to upload needed documentation.
+As part of our supplier risk assessment process, we use ISN for third-party contractor verification and management.
+Our third party software allows us to monitor a contractor’s compliance with our EHS, insurance, OSHA verification and other requirements, and enables contractors to upload needed documentation.
 In addition, we use a separate third-party service to monitor contractors’ compliance with our drug and alcohol policy.

 We require contractors to perform high-quality, safe and environmentally sound work.
 Contractors are expected to provide and retain quality personnel who are adequately trained to perform their jobs safely.
 Devon works constantly to raise the level of contractor safety performance through training and engagement.